Date Of Birth 28/04/1990

 Hometown Sudbury, Ontario, Canada

 Beskomania is running wild again!
-The man who backstopped the Belfast Giants to historic League, Cup and Conference title hauls in 2018/19 and 2021/22, whilst earning himself a host of personal accolades in the process, makes his eagerly anticipated return.
-Besko has re-signed with the team, and will pull on the #34 teal jersey for the remainder of this season in Belfast.
+Tyler Beskorowany backstopped the Belfast Giants to historic League, Cup and Conference title hauls in 2018/19 and 2021/22, and played an integral part in securing the treble for Belfast in 2022/23, whilst earning himself a host of personal accolades in the process.
+Besko has re-signed with the team, and will pull on the #34 teal jersey for the 2023/24 season in Belfast.

 The 6’4” goalie from Sudbury, Ontario stands head and shoulders above many of his peers both physically, and on the stat sheet.